KESAVA-0725/SPLUNK-HOME-LAB/README.md

 # Installing Splunk :

-1.Open the official Splunk website (Splunk Enterprise page).
+1. Open the official Splunk website (Splunk Enterprise page).

-2.Download Splunk Enterprise (Free trial: up to 500 MB/day for 60 days).
+2. Download Splunk Enterprise (Free trial: up to 500 MB/day for 60 days).

-3.Choose the installer that matches your OS (Windows / Linux / macOS).
+3. Choose the installer that matches your OS (Windows / Linux / macOS).

-4.Run the installer and follow on-screen prompts.
+4. Run the installer and follow on-screen prompts.

-5.During setup, create a local admin username and password when prompted.
+5. During setup, create a local admin username and password when prompted.

-6.Finish installation and start Splunk.
+6. Finish installation and start Splunk.

-7.Access Splunk Web at http://localhost:8000
+7. Access Splunk Web at http://localhost:8000
  (or http://<your-ip>:8000) and log in with the credentials you created.

 # Splunk Apps
-1.Identify the App/Add-on needed (e.g., Technology Add-on, CIM, Security Essentials).
+1. Identify the App/Add-on needed (e.g., Technology Add-on, CIM, Security Essentials).

 # Data Ingestion and Parsing :

-I.dentify your data sources (log files, CSV, JSON, syslog, Windows event logs, etc.).
+1. dentify your data sources (log files, CSV, JSON, syslog, Windows event logs, etc.).

-2.Choose an ingestion method: file monitor, HTTP Event Collector, syslog, universal forwarder, or scripted input.
+2. Choose an ingestion method: file monitor, HTTP Event Collector, syslog, universal forwarder, or scripted input.

-3.Configure input in Splunk (Settings → Data Inputs) with correct source type and path/endpoint.
+3. Configure input in Splunk (Settings → Data Inputs) with correct source type and path/endpoint.

-4.Ensure timestamps are recognized and timezone is correct.
+4. Ensure timestamps are recognized and timezone is correct.

-5.Let Splunk parse events and assign default fields (source, sourcetype, host).
+5. Let Splunk parse events and assign default fields (source, sourcetype, host).

-6.If needed, create or edit props.conf / transforms.conf to adjust parsing, line breaking, or field extractions.
+6. If needed, create or edit props.conf / transforms.conf to adjust parsing, line breaking, or field extractions.

-7.Test with sample events and verify indexed fields in Search.
+7. Test with sample events and verify indexed fields in Search.

 # Basic SPL Commands :